 Use theses herbs in small quantities to your hebes de provence.

-For example: If you use 1 tbsp of each of the basic 4 herbs mentioned in the ingredients, you can add about 1 tsp or less of one of the extra herbs listed above.
+For example: If you use 1 tablespoon of each of the basic 4 herbs mentioned in the ingredients, you can add about 1 teaspoon or less of one of the extra herbs listed above.

 You can choose to add more than 1 extra herb.
 For example, you can add lavender, sage, and chervil together.